 Plastic is everywhere in a hospital.
 Dressings, syringes, gloves, masks, packaging, the list goes on.
 Some single-use plastic is unavoidable, particularly where it protects us from infection, but some of the plastic use is avoidable.
 I have stopped using single-use coffee cups and food containers, and encourage you to do the same.
 I have stopped using plastic sticky tape in favour of paper gummed tape in packaging.

 Where possible I have switched products to reusable or non-plastic containing products, and aim to recycle where possible (packaging).
-I have switched 3D printing custom orthoses reducing waste in manufacturing by 99%.
-Many of the orthoses I use can be recycled, and I would be happy to advise on and organise this for you.
+I have switched custom orthotic manufacturing processes reducing waste in manufacturing significantly.

 In addition to a commitment to reducing single use plastics, I am also aiming to go paperless where possible, using electronic records and banking.
 I am working to find suppliers that use renewable energy to power their servers.
 I prefer to issue invoices and reports electronically to save paper further.
 Where paper is used, this is disposed of securely and recycled.